k-paxian/dart-json-mapper/README.md

 ## Inherited classes derived from abstract / base class

-Please use complementary `@Json(discriminatorProperty: 'type')` annotation for **abstract or base** class to specify which class field(`type` in this snipped below) will be used to store a value for distinguishing concrete subclass type.
+Please use complementary `@Json(discriminatorProperty: 'type')` annotation for **abstract or base** class to specify which class field(`type` in this snippet below) will be used to store a value for distinguishing concrete subclass type.

 Please use complementary `@Json(discriminatorValue: <your property value>)` annotation for **subclasses** derived from abstract or base class.
 If this annotation omitted, **class name** will be used as `discriminatorValue`